aras-p/glsl-optimizer/src/gallium/docs/source/resources.rst

 resulting in filtering taking samples from multiple surfaces near to the edge.

 - Width and height must be equal
+- depth0 must be 1
+- array_size must be a multiple of 6
 - If PIPE_CAP_NPOT_TEXTURES is not supported,
       width and height must be powers of two
 - Must use normalized coordinates